PESTILLILAB/PESTILLILAB.github.io/content/team.md

   - name: "Anibal Solon Heinsfeld"
     title: "Graduate Research Assistant"
     bio: "Anibal is graduate research assistant working on machine learning methods applied to neuroscience data.
 He joined the University of Texas at Austin in 2019 and the brainlife.io team in 2021.
-Anibal is currently developing methods to improve the accuracy with whcih we can map brain networks.
-Anibal has contributed to several open-source projects (such as [C-PAC](https://fcp-indi.github.io/), [OpenNeuro](https://openneuro.org/), and [BrainBox](https://brainbox.pasteur.fr/)).
-Anibal loves working on computer systems and infrastructure and is programming geek."
+Anibal is currently developing methods to improve the accuracy with which we can map brain networks.
+Anibal has contributed to several open-source projects, such as C-PAC (https://fcp-indi.github.io/), OpenNeuro (https://openneuro.org/), and BrainBox (https://brainbox.pasteur.fr/)."
     url: "[Google Scholar](https://scholar.google.com/citations?user=gQdfws4AAAAJ&hl=en&oi=ao)"
     avatar: "img/team/anibalsolon.jpg"